The History of Rock Music: 1976-1989

 TM, ®, Copyright © 2005 Piero Scaruffi All rights reserved.

-The long and strange journey of bassist John Wordle, better known as Jah Wobble (2), started with Public Image Ltd's dark dub symphonies.
-His solo career opened with the funk and jazz ballads of Betrayal (1980), set against an hallucinated (dub-tinged) background.
-He, too, contributed to the emergence of "lo-fi pop" with Bedroom Album (1983), a humble collection of funereal and introspective dirges recorded in his bedroom.
-But the multiform experiments of the 1980s led to quite different, and formally impeccable, works in his middle age: the ethno-psychedelic jazz-rock of Without Judgement (1990), credited to the Invaders Of The Heart, the world-music set to dance beats of Rising Above Bedlam (1991), the baroque dub-jazz chamber music of Heaven And Earth (1996), the five-movement Requiem (1997), the East-West fusion of Umbra Sumus (1998), the mystical, Celtic, tribal psychedelic dub of Deep Space's Deep Space (1999) and Beach Fervour Spare (2000) featuring Can's Jaki Leibezeit on drums, the super-fusion of Live in Concert (2002) with Solaris (Wobble, Bill Laswell on bass, Harold Budd on keyboards, Graham Haynes on cornet, Jaki Leibezeit on drums), mostly occupied by the suite The Mystery of Twilight, etc. If only a couple of these (Bedroom Album, Without Judgement) were fully successful, Jah Wobble remained for two decades one of the most challenging musicians to emerge from the punk generation.
+The long and strange journey of bassist John Wardle, better known as Jah Wobble (2), started with Public Image Ltd's dark dub symphonies.
+His solo career opened with the funk and jazz ballads of Betrayal (?
+1979/?
+1980 - may 1980), set against an hallucinated (dub-tinged) background.
+He, too, contributed to the emergence of "lo-fi pop" with Bedroom Album (?
+1981/?
+1982 - feb 1983), a humble collection of funereal and introspective dirges recorded in his bedroom.
+But the multiform experiments of the 1980s led to quite different, and formally impeccable, works in his middle age: the ethno-psychedelic jazz-rock of Without Judgement (?
+1989 - nov 1989), credited to the Invaders Of The Heart, the world-music set to dance beats of Rising Above Bedlam (?
+1991 - oct 1991), the baroque dub-jazz chamber music of Heaven And Earth (?
+1995 - nov 1995), the five-movement Requiem (?
+1997 - aug 1997), the East-West fusion of Umbra Sumus (?
+1998 - jun 1998), the mystical, Celtic, tribal psychedelic dub of Deep Space's Deep Space (?
+1999 - apr 1999) and Beach Fervour Spare (?
+2000 - apr 2000) featuring Can's Jaki Leibezeit on drums, the super-fusion of Live in Concert (oct 2001 - mar 2002) with Solaris (Wobble, Bill Laswell on bass, Harold Budd on keyboards, Graham Haynes on cornet, Jaki Leibezeit on drums), mostly occupied by the suite The Mystery of Twilight, etc. If only a couple of these (Bedroom Album, Without Judgement) were fully successful, Jah Wobble remained for two decades one of the most challenging musicians to emerge from the punk generation.

-Former Be Bop Deluxe guitarist Bill Nelson (1) turned to impressionistic vignettes a` la Brian Eno on albums such as Sounding The Ritual Echo (1981) and, best of all, Chance Encounters (1988).
+Former Be Bop Deluxe guitarist Bill Nelson (1) turned to impressionistic vignettes à la Brian Eno on albums such as Sounding The Ritual Echo (?
+1981 - may 1981) and, best of all, Chance Encounters In The Garden Of Lights (?
+1987 - nov 1987).
 His lo-fi pop enhanced with avantgarde techniques and touches of ambient/cosmic music would be influential on the independent singer-songwriters of the 1980s.

-Former Yellow Magic Orchestra keyboardist Ryuichi Sakamoto (3) attempted a fusion of western music and eastern sensibility on Ongakuzukan (1984), better known as Illustrated Musical Encyclopedia, which led to the funky-ethnic electronic muzak of Neo Geo (1987) and Beauty (1990), influenced by Peter Gabriel, Talking Heads and Brian Eno.
+Former Yellow Magic Orchestra keyboardist Ryuichi Sakamoto (3) attempted a fusion of western music and eastern sensibility on Ongaku Zukan (?
+1983 - nov 1984), better known as Illustrated Musical Encyclopedia, which led to the funky-ethnic electronic muzak of Neo Geo (?
+1987 - jul 1987) and Beauty (?
+1989 - nov 1989), influenced by Peter Gabriel, Talking Heads and Brian Eno.

 David Sylvian (3) may have been the most ambitious of the new-wave veterans.
 A clever and sensitive student of Riuychi Sakamoto, Brian Eno, Robert Fripp, Peter Gabriel and, last but not least, Holger Czukay, Sylvian coined a form of "exotic ambient dance ballad" that bordered on the avantgarde and on progressive-rock.
-Brilliant Trees (1984), featuring trumpet players Jon Hassell, Mark Isham and Kenny Wheeler, besides Czukay and bassist Danny Thompson, wed romantic crooning and eastern spirituality in a new form of avantgarde ballad.
+Brilliant Trees (late 1983/early 1984 - jul 1984), featuring trumpet players Jon Hassell, Mark Isham and Kenny Wheeler, besides Czukay and bassist Danny Thompson, wed romantic crooning and eastern spirituality in a new form of avantgarde ballad.
 Minimalist, ambient and psychedelic ingredients were mixed in a smooth and fluid substance that recalled both jazz-rock and new-age music.
 The suites Words With The Shaman (1985) and Steel Cathedrals (1985) were even more effective in harmonizing atmospheric timbres, hypnotic beats and aquatic keyboards, and in evoking tribal ceremonies deep into the jungle.
 The fusion of archaic folklore and futuristic technology, which had been a dominant theme since the early Jon Hassell records, was transported into a new dimension.
-The ambitious Gone To Earth (1986) offered lengthy, sleepy compositions of that ambient psychedelic funk-jazz-rock that occasionally suggested Van Morrison's Astral Weeks and Robert Wyatt's Rock Bottom (albeit without an appropriate cast of players).
-The humbler, acoustic-based Secrets Of The Beehive (1987), arranged by Sakamoto and featuring Mark Isham and David Torn, was a more lyrical and personal work.
-The static patterns of The Beekeeper's Apprentice (1991) and the "symphonic poem" Approaching Silence (1994), devoured by metallic timbres that drive sudden bursts of electronic clusters, as well as the electroacoustic pastiche of When Loud Weather Buffeted Naoshima (2007), proved Sylvian's semi-classical aspirations.
+The ambitious Gone To Earth (?
+1985/?
+1986 - sep 1986) offered lengthy, sleepy compositions of that ambient psychedelic funk-jazz-rock that occasionally suggested Van Morrison's Astral Weeks and Robert Wyatt's Rock Bottom (albeit without an appropriate cast of players).
+The humbler, acoustic-based Secrets Of The Beehive (?
+1987 - oct 1987), arranged by Sakamoto and featuring Mark Isham and David Torn, was a more lyrical and personal work.
+The static patterns of The Beekeeper's Apprentice (1991) and the "symphonic poem" Approaching Silence (1994), devoured by metallic timbres that drive sudden bursts of electronic clusters, as well as the electroacoustic pastiche of When Loud Weather Buffeted Naoshima (?
+2006 - aug 2007), proved Sylvian's semi-classical aspirations.

-Virginia Astley (1) was an austere and solitary artist who penned the melancholy chamber sonatas, mostly driven by piano and flute melodies, of From Gardens Where We Feel Secure (1983).
+Virginia Astley (1) was an austere and solitary artist who penned the melancholy chamber sonatas, mostly driven by piano and flute melodies, of From Gardens Where We Feel Secure (apr 1982/jan 1983 - jul 1983).

 English-Indian vocalist Sheila Chandra (1) carried out the most daring experiments on the voice, particularly in the epic-length collage of Nada Brahma (1985).